EugenMayer/docker-image-resource/README.md

 * `cache`: *Optional.* Default `true`.
 When the `build` parameter is set, first pull `image:tag` from the Docker registry (so as to use cached intermediate images when building).
-This will cause the resource to fail if it is set to `true` and the image does not exist yet.
+If no image can be pulled, the **build continues without a cache image**.

 * `cache_tag`: *Optional.* Default `tag`.
 The specific tag to pull before building when `cache` parameter is set.
 Instead of pulling the same tag